-Best Hikes in Asia
+Best Hiking Trips in Asia

 Bhalu Gaad Waterfall, Mukteshwar – This is a gem hiding in the Kumaon Forest of Nainital District in the state of Uttarakhand, India.
 A short hike on the rock paved path took me to this surreal environment.
 I would call it an easy hike that’s about 1.25 km and takes around 30-45 minutes.
 This is assuming you are not like me and are not taking pitstops to take in the beauty of each and every nook of the trail.
 Though little known, the waterfall sees people of all ages and makes for a perfect family activity.
 No matter what season you visit, it will be a treat to your eyes.
 What I loved the most was its crystal clear pebbeled bed shining in bright yellowish brown color as the sunrays kissed the surface.
 Monsoon season attracts many to witness the waterfall at its fullest. *Jaunting Journeys*